bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/50_module_three/3002_bridgecrew_pull_request_fix.md

 **Congratulations!**

-You’ve built an automated IaC scanning workflow in a live environment and automated the fixing of an exposed S3 bucket!
+You’ve built an automated IaC scanning workflow in a live environment and automated the fixing of an IaC template!